Pixie-bob: Characteristics

+Appearance

-While the average domestic cat breed weighs about 8 lb (4 kg), Pixie-bobs can be somewhat larger, but (on average) usually do not exceed 11 lb (5 kg), similar to a medium- to large-sized domestic cat.
+While the average domestic cat breed weighs about 3.5 kg, Pixie-bobs can be somewhat larger, but (on average) usually do not exceed 5 kg, similar to a medium- to large-sized domestic cat.
 Only very few breeders are regularly producing larger cats, which are generally large-boned, muscular and massive in form.
 Male Pixie-bobs are, most times, larger than females.
 Pixie-bobs grow for up to four years, instead of one year, like most domestic breeds.

-Most Pixie-bobs have black fur and skin on the bottom of their paws, with tipped ears, heavy ear-hair, black lips, and white fur around the eyes (but with black eye-skin).
-Their muzzle is large, with rounded whisker pads and a red nose-leather.
-Their chins have white fur, but often have black skin underwear.
-Some of their whiskers change from black (root – about 25%) to white (to the tip – about 75% of the whisker).
-Their bobcat-like fur pattern often has reddish, apricot, and peach tones mixed-in.
-Most are short-haired, but some are long-haired.
-The brow should be heavy and the eyes should have a triangular shape.
-Eyes are blue when kittens, then change to green or gold when several months old.
-Tail size can range from 2 inches (approximately 5 cm) to hock length when leg is extended.
-The head is pear-shaped and is considered to be the most important characteristic.